grafana/agent/docs/sources/flow/setup/start-agent.md

 ### Stop Grafana Agent

-To stop Grafana Agent, run the following commands in a terminal window:
+To stop Grafana Agent, run the following command in a terminal window:

 ```shell
 sudo systemctl stop grafana-agent-flow